When talking about Pro Football Hall of Fame middle linebacker Ray Lewis, there is always one "but."

 And though Oakley and Sweeting were eventually acquitted of the charges, if they would have been partially on the hook for the charges, Lewis could've been as well without ever even touching a knife.
 As an accomplice to murder, he would be held just as important to the crime as those doing the actual stabbing.

-The year after the slayings, the Baltimore Ravens reached and won Super Bowl XXXV with Ravens linebacker Ray Lewis winning Super Bowl MVP, but unlike any other year when the MVP tells the world he will be going to Disney World, it was quarterback Trent Dilfer who received that honor.
+The year after the slayings, the Baltimore Ravens reached and won Super Bowl XXXV with Lewis winning Super Bowl MVP, but unlike any other year when the MVP tells the world he will be going to Disney World, it was quarterback Trent Dilfer who received that honor.

-Though I can understand bringing it up, saying Lewis is a murderer, which I see and hear quite often, is just wrong.
+Though I can understand bringing it up, saying Lewis is a murderer, which I see and hear quite often, is just wrong in the eyes of the law.
 Not only was he not even a part of the fight that led to two stabbing deaths, the men who were served less time in jail than he did.
-Saying they are murderers is different since they did kill people, but the Hall of Famer played a much smaller role in this terrible situation than most people realize.
+Saying they are murderers is different since they did kill people, but the Hall of Famer and 10-time All-Pro played a much smaller role in this terrible situation than most people realize.